simatec/ioBroker.schoolfree/README.md

 * schoolfreeEnd: Date for the end of the current holidays
 * schoolfreeName: name of the current school holidays
 * schoolfreeStart: Start date of the current holiday
+* schoolfreeEndNext: Date for the end of the next holidays
+* schoolfreeNameNext: name of the next school holidays
+* schoolfreeStartNext: Start date of the next holiday
 * schoolfreeToday: Switch for the current status today (true / false)
 * schoolfreeTomorow: switch for the current status tomorrow (true / false)

 *************************************************************************************************************************************

 ## Changelog

+### 0.2.0 (13.05.2019)
+* (simatec) Add Objects for next school holiday
+* (simatec) cleaned code

 ### 0.1.0 (10.05.2019)
 * (simatec) First Beta